Samjean2020/applied_statistics24_25/README.md

 2. Source documentation to programmatically perform a statistical test,
 3. Select an appropriate statistical test to investigate a claim, and
 4. Perform a statistical test on a data set.

-## Getting Started

-1. Clone this repository.
-2. Run the code.

 # Tasks
 ## Instructions